Japan – Otaki Village Agriculture

 Your Schedule at a Glance: (Minimum one-week commitment):

-Day 7, Saturday: Departure day for volunteers staying only one week.
+Day 7, Saturday: Departure day for volunteers staying for only one week.
 Free day for volunteers extending.

 Remaining Weeks: Remaining weeks will follow the pattern of volunteering Monday-Friday and free weekends to explore.

-Location icon Location of the Project: Otaki Village, Nagano, Japan
+Location icon Location of the Project: Otaki Village, Nagano Prefecture, Japan.
+A small, traditional village surrounded by mountains.

 Project length Project length: Min 1 week – Max 8 weeks